carrell-ncl/IEEE-driver-violation/README.md

 1. One-step: Single model that detects both licence plate and phone usage.
 2. Two-step: Two models running simultaneously.
 First model to detect windscreen.
 Second model to use cropped image to find the phone villation.

-DeepSort used to keep count of nuymber of phone violations and vehicles.
+DeepSort used to keep count of number of phone violations and vehicles.

 ![](capture.gif)